RythuVerse/rythu-mitra-platform-reactnative/README.md

 # Rythu Mitra Platform 🌱

-Rythu Mitra (రైతు మిత్ర) – "Farmer’s Friend" – is a digital companion for Telugu farmers.
+Rythu Mithra (రైతు మిత్ర) – "Farmer’s Friend" – is a digital companion for Telugu farmers.
 This platform helps farmers to:

 ✅ Sell crops directly in a marketplace